- On a great road trip, soak up all that Australia's south coast has to offer: vibrant cities, secluded islands, abundant nature

 Take the road to Cradle Mountain-Lake St Clair National Park, a beautiful UNESCO World Heritage wilderness that boasts primitive and untouched nature.
 The area is a true hiking paradise with trails for all abilities and levels of experience.
-Enjoy a two-night stay in an eco-lodge that is often hailed as one of the most beautiful places in Tasmania, both for its stunning wild setting and for its fireside dining and spa.
+Stay for two nights in an eco-lodge and enjoy its stunning wild setting and for fireside dining.

-Things to see and experience - Spend an exhilarating day climbing Cradle Mountain which towers at 5,100ft tall, walking through rocks and spectacular vistas - If that seems a bit too energetic, why not photograph the mountain from Dove Lake - Warm up by the fire in a chalet - Take a walk around Lake St Clair, Australia's deepest natural lake at 550ft.
+Spend an exhilarating day climbing Cradle Mountain, which towers at 5,100ft tall, passing through rocks and spectacular vistas on your way.
+If that seems a bit too energetic, why not photograph the mountain from Dove Lake or warm up by the fire in a chalet after an amble round Lake St Clair, Australia's deepest natural lake at 550ft.

 Strahan - Hobart